When one mentions Panay, the first thing that comes to mind is the white sand beach and sunsets of Boracay.

 Iloilo has a rich heritage and culture that has withstood the test of time — from old churches to houses and streets.
 A walk around Iloilo city will take you to heritage buildings, churches, mansions, and a cathedral.
 Miagao Church is another noteworthy attraction in this province; the church was designated as a UNESCO’s World Heritage Site because of its baroque design.
 It is famous for the sculptural reliefs on its façade.

-Where to stay: Iloilo Hotels
+Where to Stay: Iloilo Hotels and Resorts

 Capiz is not usually on the radar of tourists exploring the island, but once you visit, its idyllic charm and rich history will make you stay a little longer.
 Relax and take in local life while spending an afternoon around the area of the Roxas City Fountain and Cathedral.
 The baroque church of Sta.
 Monica is another landmark that is worth a visit on Panay Island.
 It was recognized as a National Historical Landmark in 1997.
 You can also find Dakong Linganay, the biggest Christian church bell in the region, hanging in Sta.
 Monica Church.